MMA-HHG/MMA/README.md

         docker build -t mma .

     The option `-t mma` specifies the name of the Docker image, i.e. in this case the name of the image is `mma`.

+    *It is recommended to use [WSL in Windows](https://learn.microsoft.com/en-us/windows/wsl/install).
+Without WSL, it might be necessary to replace [Dockerfile](./Dockerfile) by the [Dockerfile for Windows](./docker/Dockerfile_Windows) due to a different character set.*

 4) Start the container.
 Choose `CONTAINER_NAME`, for example `mma-c1`.
 The same name is also used as the container hostname, so the terminal prompt is easier to read.